Keroscene-X/Cinema-Booking-System/README.md

 # Cinema Booking System
-A console line Java application that enables users to search and book movies.
+A command-line Java application that enables users to search and book movies.
 User can also manage their movie bookings.
-User login's credential will be encrypted in the database.
-Moreover, there is a authority management sub-system for managers or staffs to update movie information, and also manage the staff accounts.
+The user login credentials will be encrypted in the database.
+Moreover, there is an authority management sub-system for managers or staff to update movie information, and also manage the staff accounts.

 ## How to run
 1. `gradle build`